-After each short 15 to 25 minute lecture that I give, students will often engage in "Practice in Class".
-Each practice assignment must be labeled in a box like this "PC 10/4/15".
-There is a 15 % deduction for work that is not labeled properly b) Practice at Home (PH assignments)

-assignments are labeled like this "PH 10/9/15".
+After each short 15 to 25 minute lecture that I give, students will engage in "Practice in Class".
+Each Practice assignment must be labeled at the top of a page like this "PC 10/4/15".
+Practice at Home assignments are labeled like this "PH 10/9/15".
 The label must be placed in a box. (see website for sample).
-There is a 15 % deduction for work that is not labeled.
+There is a 15 % deduction for work that is not labeled at the TOP of the page.
 The clear label allows me to grade the work efficiently.

-c) Lecture Review (review of all concepts and problems done in class) assignments:
+Lecture Review (review of all concepts and problems done in class) assignments:

-You are required to do Lecture Review assignments daily (in your PLR Notebook) based on the work done any and all of the class that day, including non-formal lecture material such as practice questions.

-This review work must be done every night and should take 20 to 30 minutes per 50 minutes of lecture period time.
-(Summer classes would be 40 to 60 minutes)
+You are required to do Lecture Review assignments daily (in your PLR Notebook) based on the work done any and all of the class that day.
+This review work must be done every night and should take 20 to 30 minutes; regular attention to class material is beneficial to nearly all students.
+It is only on midterms and final exam that you do NOT do your daily Lecture class review.